 If you do not begin the initial review within 21 days, you have forfeited your right to appeal the citation at any level.

-Once you request and/or submit appeal forms, it is your responsibility to find out if they were sent to you or received by us.
+Once you submit appeal forms, it is your responsibility to find out if they were sent to you or received by us.

 Contact the Public Safety Department at (760) 341-2111 for more information.